isabellaleehs/Data_Visualization/README.md

-# Data_Visualization
+# Data Visualization Projects
-Collection of mini projects
+A collection of mini projects in Python